 An important margin, as explored by the literature, is the differential impacts of the criminal justice system on black people specifically, and marginalized populations in general.
-As mentioned previously, black defendants are in general found guilty for similar crimes to their white peers and are more likely to be victims of police stops and violence.Since we've shown that release does have significant and relevant impacts on court outcomes, the next question we seek to answer is if these effects behave differently with respect to race.
+As mentioned previously, black defendants are in general found guilty for similar crimes to their white peers (Anwar et. al. 2012) and are more likely to be victims of police stops and violence (Ba et. al. 2021).Since we've shown that release does have significant and relevant impacts on court outcomes, the next question we seek to answer is if these effects behave differently with respect to race.